not251/not251.github.io/README.md

 - TYMOCZKO, D. (2004).
 Scale networks and Debussy.
 Journal of Music Theory, 48(2), 219-294.
 - TYMOCZKO, D. (2006).
 The geometry of musical chords.
 Science, 313(5783), 72-74.
 - TYMOCZKO, D. (2008).
 Scale theory, serial theory and voice leading.
 Music Analysis, 27(1), 1-49.
 - TYMOCZKO, D. (2008).
-Set-class similarity, voice leading, and the fourier transform.
+Set-class similarity, voice leading, and the Fourier transform.
 Journal of Music Theory, 52(2), 251-272.
 - TYMOCZKO, D. (2009).
 Three Conceptions of Musical Distance.
 Mathematics and Computation in Music.
 MCM 2009.
 Communications in Computer and Information Science, vol 38.
 Springer, Berlin, Heidelberg.
 - TYMOCZKO, D. (2011).
 A Geometry of Music: Harmony and Counterpoint in the Extended Common Practice.
 New York, Oxford University Press.
 - WALKER, J., DON, G. W. (2013).
 Mathematics and music: composition, perception, and performance.
 Boca Raton, Fla: CRC Press.